-There’s a lot of talk about the problem of gender inequality.
-There is a lot of talk about the benefits of a gender diverse workforce.
-Increasingly, CEO’s are including gender diversity in their top priorities.
+There’s a lot of talk about workplace gender equality, or the lack of it.
+There is a lot of talk about the benefits of making workplaces work (much better) for women.
+Increasingly, CEOs are including gender diversity in their strategic business priorities.
 I would forgive you if you were thinking “blah, blah, blah” right now.
 Because guess what?
 Many leaders are thinking blah blah blah.
 Alarmingly, there are many women in the corporate world who think (and say) the same thing.
-Because there is a LOT of talk and very little high impact action.
-Or is there?
+There is a LOT of talk and, when you consider the current statistics, not enough concrete action.

 ‘This is a well polished problem.”

-A woman at a workshop I hosted recently told me “this (gender inequality) is a very well polished problem!”
+A woman once told me at a workshop I hosted “this (gender inequality) is a very well polished problem!”
 So true.
-So this blog is not another missive about the problem.
-It is a blueprint for leaders to take action, that leads to enduring and sustainable outcomes.
+So this blog is not another set of words moaning about workplace gender (in)equality.
+It is a blueprint for leaders to take action, that will lead to enduring and sustainable outcomes for women at work.

 Three Types of People

-Like many other people, I am frustrated that gender equality remains stubbornly, belligerently out of reach.
+Like many other people, I am frustrated that workplace gender equality remains stubbornly, belligerently out of reach, despite some progress.
 I am even more frustrated that I am not seeing more diverse boards and executive teams.
 However, I am convinced that the advice I received to be a ‘make it happen’ leader, is what is sorely needed in this space.
-Flawless, relentless execution on the plan to solve gender balanced organisations.
+Flawless, relentless execution on the plan to create gender equality in organisations.